-The Advisory Conciliation and Arbitration Service (Acas) is an independent body that has a legal duty to offer a free voluntary conciliation service when a complaint has been made to an Employment Tribunal (ET).
+The Advisory Conciliation and Arbitration Service (Acas) is an independent body that has a legal duty to offer a free voluntary conciliation service when a complaint has been made to an Employment Tribunal.

 Acas runs a scheme called 'Early Conciliation'.
 This is a free service designed to resolve workplace disputes.
-If you have a problem with your employee that you can't resolve and the employee is considering lodging the claim at an Employment Tribunal, Acas must first offer the scheme.
+If you have a problem with your employee that you can't resolve and the employee is considering lodging the claim at an Employment Tribunal, the employee usually must inform Acas about the dispute before starting a claim.

 For more details see the section 'Before making a claim' under.
 You can also see the for more information.